igraph/python-igraph/doc/source/tutorial.rst

 Saving plots
 ^^^^^^^^^^^^

-|igraph| can be used to create publication-quality plots by asking the :func:`plot`
+|igraph| can be used to create publication-quality plots by asking the :func:`~drawing.plot`
 function to save the plot into a file instead of showing it on a screen.
 This can be done simply by passing the target filename as an additional argument after the graph itself.
 The preferred format is inferred from the extension. |igraph| can